NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Experimental Evaluation

 \subsection{Reranking}

 In the \textit{reranking} BEIR task, each system must rerank the 100 passages returned by an off-the-shelve BM25 system.

-\textbf{Baselines} In this section we divide approaches into two types of systems: lexical-based approaches and cross-encoders.
-In the cross-encoder category, we compare to MonoT5-3B~\cite{nogueira-etal-2020-document} and MiniLM-L6~\footnote{\url{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2}}.
+\paragraph{Baselines} In this section we divide approaches into two types of systems: lexical-based approaches and cross-encoders.
+In the cross-encoder category, we compare to MonoT5-3B~\cite{nogueira-etal-2020-document} and MiniLM-L6~\footnote{\href{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2}{huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2}}.
 MiniLM-L6 is a BERT-based models trained on MS-MARCO using a cross-encoder classifier.
 MonoT5-3B uses a T5-based model fine-tuned on MS-MARCO, using a generative loss for reranking.

-\textbf{Results} Table~\ref{tab:beir-rerank} shows the reranking results.
+\paragraph{Results} Table~\ref{tab:beir-rerank} shows the reranking results.
 The baseline comparison for \ourapproach{}'s performance here is BM25 alone: using BM25 without a reranker is the only other method that does not need to run a neural network for each query.
 We see that \ourapproach{} improves over BM25 fairly consistently.
 The improvement on MS-MARCO, which has in-domain training data, is especially striking.
 On BEIR, \ourapproach{} improves performance on 10 out of the 12 datasets increasing the average score by over 5 points.

-While cross-encoder models are much more powerful, they are also much more expensive.
-Cross-encoder models have to run inference on all 100 documents for each query.
-Thus, \ourapproach{} uses 8 to 9 orders of magnitude fewer FLOPS than the cross encoder models, corresponding to almost 1 trillion fewer FLOPS for a single query.
+While cross-encoder models are more powerful, they are also more expensive.
+Cross-encoder models must run inference on all 100 documents for each query.
+Thus, \ourapproach{} uses 8 to 9 orders of magnitude fewer FLOPS than cross encoder models, corresponding to almost 1 trillion fewer FLOPS for a single query.
 Moreover, \ourapproach{} significantly closes the gap between the BM25 baseline and the top performing cross-encoder rerankers, capturing $86\%$ of the gains on MS MARCO and $45\%$ of the gains on the broader suite of BEIR tasks.
 Thus, it presents an attractive alternative to expensive rerankers when compute is limited.